-The Company's risk management policies and related procedures are integrated with those of the Ultimate Parent and its other consolidated subsidiaries.
-These policies and related procedures are administered on a coordinated global basis with consideration given to each subsidiary's, including the Company's specific capital and regulatory requirements.
+The Company's risk management policies and related procedures are aligned with those of the Ultimate Parent and its other consolidated subsidiaries.
+These policies and related procedures are administered on a coordinated global and legal entity basis with consideration given to the Company's specific capital and regulatory requirements.
 For the Risk Management discussion which follows, the term "Company" includes the Ultimate Parent and its subsidiaries.